Door to Silence

-Door to Silence (Italian: Le porte del silenzio), also known as Door Into Silence, is a 1992 Italian horror film written and directed by Lucio Fulci and produced by Joe D'Amato.
+Door to Silence (Italian: Le porte del silenzio), also known as Door Into Silence, is an Italian horror film written and directed by Lucio Fulci and produced by Joe D'Amato.
 It stars John Savage.
 This was the last film directed by Fulci.

 Plot

 New Orleans, Louisiana.
-While attending the funeral of his father, Melvin Devereux (John Savage) meets a beautiful young woman (Sandi Schultz) who addresses him by name, although he cannot remember having met her before.
-Devereux drives away after an enigmatic exchange of casual words, motoring aimlessly around New Orleans.
+While attending the funeral of his father, Melvin Devereux meets a young woman who addresses him by name, although he cannot remember having met her before.
+Devereux later drives away, motoring aimlessly around New Orleans.
 Devereux decides to ignore warning barriers and drives onto a closed freeway.
-But the police follow him, and he is forced to turn aside.
-His car breaks down in a dilapidated area of the city.
-But the mysterious young woman again appears, driving a red sports car.
-The mystery woman suggests that he try a mechanic located nearby to fix his car.
-After helping Devereux push his car to the garage, the young woman again refuses to explain how she knows him or tell him her name.
-While waiting, the woman suggests they go to a motel nearby, apparently for sex.
-After checking into a room, and getting ready in the bathroom, Devereux exits and discovers that she is gone, leaving behind a message written on a mirror in red lipstick which says that the time is not yet right.
+When the police follow him, he is forced to turn aside.
+His car breaks down in a dilapidated neighborhood.
+But the woman again appears, driving a red sports car.
+She suggests that he try a nearby mechanic to fix his car.
+After helping Devereux push his car to the garage, the woman again refuses to explain how she knows him or reveal her name.
+While waiting, she suggests they go to a motel nearby, apparently for sex.
+After checking into a room and getting ready in the bathroom, Devereux discovers that she is gone, leaving behind a message written on a mirror in red lipstick which says that the time is not yet right.

 Having collected his repaired vehicle, Devereux encounters a hearse driving on the road ahead.
-When he attempts to overtake it, the driver (Richard Castleman) deliberately swerves to prevent him.
+When he attempts to overtake it, the driver deliberately swerves to prevent him.
 Turning off onto more treacherous country roads, Devereux nearly gets stranded when his car gets stuck in muddy terrain, and he barely negotiates a rickety wooden bridge.

-At last finding his way back to the main road, he stops off at a local roadside bar for a drink where the hearse is also parked outside.
+Finding his way back to the main road, he stops off at a roadside bar for a drink.
+The hearse is also parked there.
 In a drunken altercation, Devereux challenges the driver to reveal whose body he is transporting.
-The folded ribbon adorning the casket seen inside the hearse bears a name tantalizingly similar to Devereux's own.
-The confused, now frightened man follows the hearse to a church where an all-black congregation is mourning at another funeral procession.
+The folded ribbon adorning the casket seen inside the hearse bears a name similar to Devereux's own.
+Confused and frightened, he follows the hearse to a church where an all-black congregation is mourning at another funeral procession.
 Devereux drunkenly disrupts the proceedings, attempting to look inside the closed casket.
-He gets thrown out of the church by the angry parishioners.
+He gets thrown out of the church by angry parishioners.